🎙️

 🔑 Key Takeaways

-1. 1.David Oyelowo's acting career was 'accidental,' beginning when a London subway strike prevented the expected lead actors from attending a youth theater rehearsal, leading him to step in and secure the role [27:28].
+1. 1.David Oyelowo’s acting career began accidentally when a subway strike prevented other lead actors from attending a youth theater rehearsal, leading him to be cast in a play at the Royal National Theatre [27:28].

 💡 Key Concepts Explained